MichelleVlza/Proyecto_COVID_HPCD/README.md

 # Sonora COVID-19 Cases Analysis

-This is a project from the **"[Herramientas para Ciencia de Datos](https://mcd-unison.github.io/curso-hpcd/)"** course implemented by the [***Universidad of Sonora***](https://www.unison.mx/).
-This page will guide you through the process of cleaning data provided by the [***Secretaría de Salud in México***](https://www.gob.mx/salud/documentos/datos-abiertos-152127).
+This is a project to guide you through the process of cleaning data provided by the [***Secretaría de Salud in México***](https://www.gob.mx/salud/documentos/datos-abiertos-152127), as part of the **"[Herramientas para Ciencia de Datos](https://mcd-unison.github.io/curso-hpcd/)"** course, implemented by the [***Universidad of Sonora***](https://www.unison.mx/).

-All information updated as of today represents the fist stage of this project (downloading and preparing the data).
-The following lines guide you through this stage as there is a repository and a script allowing this project to be replicable for anyone who wishes.
+All information updated as of today represents the first stage of this project (downloading and preparing the data), This page will guide you through this stage as there is a repository and a script allowing this project to be replicable for anyone who wishes.

 Let’s get started!